Must watch Hollywood movies list is the best refreshment to all the movie lovers.

 12 Angry Men (1957)

 Directed by Sidney Lumet, 12 Angry Men is a classic that will keep you riveted right from the beginning.
+Of all the must watch Hollywood movies, this one trult blows your mind.

 The Ridley Scott movie is based on the life of a Roman general turned gladiator (Russell Crowe) and his fight for freedom.